 Instruction to Editor: Update D3.3 P3070L25 as shown below:

-THT_TRAINING is the duration of the HT training in HT-mixed format, given by (#2711)
+THT_TRAINING is the duration of the HT-STF and HT-LTFs in HT-mixed format, given by (#2711)

-TGF_HT_TRAINING is the duration of the HT training in HT-greenfield format, given by (#2711)
+TGF_HT_TRAINING is the duration of the HT-GF-STF, HT-LTF1 and HT-LTFs in HT-greenfield format, given by (#2711)

 Instruction to Editor: Update D3.3 P3235L54 as shown below:

-NOTE 1—For a VHT MU PPDU the A-MPDU is per user in the MAC sublayer and the VHT Training Symbols, VHT-SIG-B, and Data are per user in the PHY in Figure 21-34, with the number VHT Training Symbols depending on the total number of space-time streams across all users.
+NOTE 1—For a VHT MU PPDU the A-MPDU is per user in the MAC sublayer and the VHT-STF, VHT-LTFs, VHT-SIG-B, and Data are per user in the PHY in Figure 21-34, with the number of VHT-LTF symbols depending on the total number of space-time streams across all users.

 Instruction to Editor: Split the box named “VHT Training Symbols” to two boxes, with the left one named “VHT-STF” and the right one named “VHT-LTFs” in Figure 21-34.